Sammy930/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock paper scissors browser game
+A simple rock paper scissors game made using Javascript, the game is played entirely in the browser console